Constitutional Convention (Chile): Proposal of constitution

-On Monday, 16 May 2022, the Constitutional Convention presented its draft charter.
-The final Constitution proposal was presented on 4 July 2022, during the closing ceremony of the Convention.
-In that ceremony, president Gabriel Boric signed the decree convoking the national plebiscite for September 4, 2022, where the Constitution was to be subject to approval or rejection by the Chilean citizens.
+On 16 May 2022, the Convention presented an initial draft charter, and the final text was delivered on 4 July 2022 during its closing ceremony.
+President Gabriel Boric received the proposal and signed the decree calling the national plebiscite for 4 September 2022, at which citizens would approve or reject the new constitution.

-The proposed Constitution would have retained free-market economics while introducing social rights, and would have reformed the Senate of Chile into an indirectly-elected chamber representing regional councils.
-Other provisions included a prohibition on gender discrimination and a gender parity mandate for public entities, as well as new environmental protections.
-Furthermore, a National Health Service and a National Education System would have been instituted to increase access to healthcare and education.
-A proposal to give the government far-reaching mining rights was defeated and not included in the draft constitution.
-The same is true for the previously proposed right to housing.
+The proposed constitution would have retained free-market economics while introducing new social rights, reformed the Senate of Chile into an indirectly elected chamber representing regional councils, prohibited gender discrimination, mandated gender parity in public entities, and established new environmental protections, alongside a national health service and a national education system intended to broaden access to healthcare and education.
+A proposal granting the state far-reaching mining rights was rejected and excluded from the draft, as was an earlier proposal for a constitutional right to housing.